hfgiii/ses_portfolio/README.md

 _Enter number:_

-If you enter _2_, there is no need for arguments and `<args>` is empty.
-The first selection, _org.hfgiii.sesportfolio.analytics.AnalyticsMain_ requires arguments.
+If one enters _2_, there is no need for arguments and `<args>` is empty.
+The first selection, _org.hfgiii.sesportfolio.analytics.AnalyticsMain_, requires arguments.
 The following table shows the valid input:

 | Option   | ValidValues | Calculation |
 | :------: | :---------: | :---------: |